janscience/Teensy_Amp/R4.0/variants.md

   ![variants-zeros40dB](images/variants-zeros-gain20x100-noise.png)

-- More noise with low pass and 22k gain.
+- Twice as much noise with the 100k gain.
+- At 20dB gain, amounting to x200 overall gain, the noise standard deviation is three times smaller than 40dB gain without preamp.

 ### Linearity